UNIX > Linux

 Convert radio recordings to mp3

 It took some time, but the solution is easy.
-Lame (external link) can read the files created by VDR and convert it to mp3 directly.
+Lame can read the files created by VDR and convert it to mp3 directly.
 You just have to rename the file to .mp2 or use -mp2input with lame.
 Example:

 lame mp2input abr 192 001.vdr out.mp3